 Mobile phone service is provided by Alltel, AT&T, Sprint, US Cellular, T-Mobile, and others.
 You should shop around for the best package and rates.

 Household garbage is usually collected once or twice a week by privately-owned companies.
 Each company picks up trash from a designated area of the city.
-If you rent a house, you may be responsible for setting up an account with the garbage collection company and paying for removal of your garbage.
-If you rent an apartment, you'll probably put your garbage in a common dumpster outside your building, and the landlord will pay for it to be picked up.
+If you rent a house, you may be responsible for paying for garbage collection.
+If you rent an apartment, the landlord will pay for it to be picked up.